The Inner Team: A Psychological Leadership Tool

 Leaders can apply the principles of self-leadership by recognizing that they are not just leading others but also leading themselves.
 They can consciously choose which inner voices to follow in different situations, aligning their actions with their values and long-term goals.

-Empathy and understanding
+Leading with Empathy and Insight

 Understanding the inner dynamics of oneself can lead to greater empathy and understanding of others.
 Leaders can use this insight to better connect with their team members and be more effective in their leadership style.